FrontasticGmbH/components/README.md

 To fix erros that can be automatically fixed, run

 ```
-yarn lint --fix
+yarn lint:fix
 ```

 We recommend to add linting directly to your code editor or development environment, to get immediate feedback.

 ### Linting in vim